iammosaoffical/text-classification/README.md

 2) logistic regression with 60 % acc
 3) random forest with 68 % acc

-we have a small data set and we have just used classical machine leaning not deep learning as our data has only 27486 data points its a great acc
+We have a small data set and we have just used classical machine leaning not deep learning as our data has only 27486 data points its a great acc